l-j-g/battleships-t2a2/README.md

 | A damaged shit    | 2         | red `x`   |
 | A missed attack   | 3         | blue `o`  |

-### Error Handling
+### Error Handling:

-Errors are handled through the program by type and logic checking input.
+This application implements error handling through input sanitisation and program logic.

-E.g is the input of a guess of type int? and, are the provided inputs within the dimensions of the game board.
+Checking ensures that the input is of the correct type and that the inputs are logically correct in the context of the input (e.g. that the co-ordinates of a players turn are within the dimensions of the game board.)

-As well as a turn based control flow that ensures two way communication before the game is progress.

-E.g. During each turn one player will enter co-ordinates of their attack and send these co-ordinates to the other player.

-The program will check if the co-ordinates of the attack correspond to the location of where the players ships are placed and will respond the player who send the attack to indicate if the attack was a hit or a miss.
+Turn based control flow ensures two way communication is completed each turn before the game is progressed.
+During each turn one player will enter co-ordinates of their attack and send these co-ordinates to the other player.
+The application will check the co-ordinates of the attack and will respond to the player who sent the attack to indicate the result of the turn.

-Until this two-way communication is completed each turn the game cannot progress.

 ## Control Flow: